pulumi/pulumi-az-pipelines-task/overview.md

 > The Pulumi Access Token is a sensitive value.
 Click on the padlock icon to mark it as a secret when you save it in your Pipeline variables or variable group.

+### Logs Output as PR Comments

+The Pulumi task supports adding PR comments containing the log output from the Pulumi command that was executed in your build pipeline.
+Your project's build service user will need additional permissions to perform that action.
+Follow these steps to grant the build service user the `Contribute to pull requests` permission:

+* Navigate to the **Project Settings** page and click on **Repositories** under the **Repos** heading.
+* Select the repository where you will be using this feature and then click on the **Security** tab.
+* Now under the **Users** section find the build service user.
+If you are using the default build service user, the naming convention is `<Project name> Build Service` where `<Project name>` is your project's name.
+* Change the value of `Contribute to pull requests` to `Allow`.

+**Note**: This feature is only supported for builds triggered by pull requests created in git repositories hosted by Azure DevOps.
+Repositories hosted by external VCS such as Bitbucket, GitHub, GitLab are not supported at this time.

 ## Example Pulumi app

 Here's an example app that creates an App Service with a SQL DB and Application Insights.
 You can download this example from https://github.com/pulumi/examples/tree/master/azure-ts-appservice.